Free-Software-Melbourne/Commons-Clause/slides/trove1.md

 - Diaries
 - People: biographical information about people and organisations
 - Journals: academic periodicals.
-- Maps
+- <span class="fragment highlight-green">Maps</span>
-- Music, sound and videos: sheet music, audio recordings and transcripts from many Radio National programs
+- <span class="fragment highlight-green">Music, sound and videos: sheet music, audio recordings and transcripts from many Radio National programs</span>
 - Newspapers: digitised historic newspapers from the "Australian Newspapers" website
-- Pictures: digitised photographs, drawings, posters, postcards from the previous "Pictures Australia" website
+- <span class="fragment highlight-green">Pictures: digitised photographs, drawings, posters, postcards from the previous "Pictures Australia" website</span>
-- Websites: the PANDORA web-archiving service
+- <span class="fragment highlight-green">Websites: the PANDORA web-archiving service</span>
 - Government Gazettes: official publications written notifying the public of government business
 - Lists: allows users of to make their own compilations of items found in Trove
+Note:
+- |4| Lots of record types if you are interested in something specific
+- Text and Newspapers you'd expect to more exotic things like maps, music & recordings, pictures and now even websites
+- (mostly government gazettes)

 ---